-Oxford based writer, journalist, and editor authoring features on feminism, mental health, technology, and the business of being a millennial.
+Writer, journalist, and editor authoring features on feminism, cultural trends, and the social impact of technology amongst other topics.

-Published in the Guardian, the Independent, Cosmopolitan, Refinery29, Stylist, Man Repeller, and Elle amongst others.
+Published by The New York Times, the Guardian, the Independent, the BBC, Cosmopolitan, Observer, Refinery29, Stylist, Business Insider and many others.

 REFINERY29: Why Glamorising Side-Hustles Is Bad For All Of Us